China's Military Modernization and Implications for Northeast Asia

 The outlook is different for each country.
 They will definitely struggle to hedge against China on their own, so they clearly need the United States.
 As I argue in my chapter, as much as there is danger, there are also myriad opportunities for the United States in the region.
 The United States wants to be careful about being drawn into local issues, but it can certainly provide political reassurance as a security guarantor.
 The idea in the past was that, under the previous administration, the United States was losing Asia, and that Asia was gravitating toward China.
 However, I argue that the United States still has not lost Asia.
 If the United States can back its rhetoric with capabilities, it can continue to be the key balancing power and make a difference in the Asia-Pacific.

-Sarah Serizawa is a Strategic Asia Intern at NBR.
+This interview was conducted by Sarah Serizawa, a Strategic Asia Intern at NBR.